lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribboncombobox-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 0e0c08ddc57d437c51872b5186ae3fc983bb0199
+ms.sourcegitcommit: 4e0027c345e4d414e28e8232f9e9ced2b73f0add
-ms.openlocfilehash: 747006ee66445eb312c22d658706e5fe81d2a958
+ms.openlocfilehash: a11273bf776f9a8a0ea1b0870f0244b759c4eb80
 ms.contentlocale: de-de
-ms.lasthandoff: 02/24/2017
+ms.lasthandoff: 09/12/2017

 ---
-# <a name="cmfcribboncombobox-class"></a>CMFCRibbonComboBox-Klasse
+# <a name="cmfcribboncombobox-class"></a>CMFCRibbonComboBox Class
-Die `CMFCRibbonComboBox` -Klasse implementiert ein Kombinationsfeld-Steuerelement, das einer menübandleiste, einem Menübandbereich oder einem Menüband-Popupmenü hinzugefügt werden können.
+The `CMFCRibbonComboBox` class implements a combo box control that you can add to a ribbon bar, a ribbon panel, or a ribbon popup menu.

 ## <a name="syntax"></a>Syntax